 Controlling Data in Motion and at Rest

 Although the number of Linux vulnerabilities and security risks are on the rise, the number of available security solutions is limited.
-Cross-platform solutions, such as Endpoint Protector, help secure sensitive data and prevent data loss, data leaks or data theft on the entire network of an organization whether it is Windows, macOS or Linux based.
-It also provides Content-Aware Data Loss Prevention, Device Control and eDiscovery for various Linux versions and distributions, including Ubuntu, OpenSUSE, RedHat, and CentOS.
+Cross-platform solutions, such as Endpoint Protector, help secure sensitive data and prevent data loss, data leaks, or data theft on an organization’s entire network, whether it is Windows, macOS, or Linux-based.
+It also provides Content-Aware Data Loss Prevention, Device Control, and eDiscovery for various Linux versions and distributions, including Ubuntu, OpenSUSE, RedHat, and CentOS.

 A DLP solution can help organizations using Linux to manage the portable devices connected to the computers and to monitor all transfers of data to authorized devices.
 Thus they can prevent users from taking unauthorized data outside the company or bringing potential harmful files on storage devices.

-Another important feature of DLP products is data discovery, which helps businesses to identify and locate sensitive data in order to properly protect it or securely remove it.
-It can minimize both internal and external attack vectors: unauthorized employees storing sensitive data on their computers and outsiders who manage to bypass the network defense and try to get access to the company’s records.
+Another important feature of DLP products is data discovery, which helps businesses identify and locate sensitive data to properly protect it or securely remove it.
+Data discovery can minimize both internal and external attack vectors: unauthorized employees storing sensitive data on their computers and outsiders who manage to bypass the network defense and try to get access to the company’s records.
 If confidential information is discovered on endpoints, administrators can take remediation actions like encrypting or deleting data at rest.

 Safeguarding Sensitive Data and Intellectual Property

-The best DLP solutions on the market can give organisations using Linux OS detailed control over sensitive data leaving the company’s network through efficient content inspection.
-Therefore it is possible to safeguard not only sensitive data, like name, phone number or bank account but also intellectual property, such as software source code or Rich Media Content.
+The best DLP solutions on the market can give organizations using Linux OS detailed control over sensitive data leaving the company’s network through efficient content inspection.
+Therefore it is possible to safeguard not only sensitive data, like name, phone number, or bank account, but also the intellectual property, such as software source code or Rich Media Content.